mattjhayes/nmeta/docs/source/apiguide.rst

 API Guide
 #########

-This guide is UNDER CONSTRUCTION

 *************
 External APIs
 *************

+External APIs expose nmeta performance and state data.
+They are used by the nmeta WebUI and can be used for other applications.

-Be aware that APIs that are not native Python Eve API will not support filtering etc.
+Be aware that non-native Python Eve APIs have limited feature support (i.e. may not support filtering)

 Controller Summary API
 ======================